 Parent of Aislinn, Class of 2015, Sam, Class of 2021

 Jacqueline’s background includes over 25 years in fundraising and development.
 She has worked with a broad range of national and international clients in the political, corporate and nonprofit sectors in the areas of donor development, board development, fundraising, event planning and strategic planning.
 In recent years, Jacqueline has served on numerous boards and committees, and has chaired events for a variety of school, community, and Jewish organizations.
 She currently serves as a founding board member of Beyond Differences, NatureBridge at Golden Gate, and JCHS.
-Jacqueline and her husband, Stephen Swire, live Ross with their children, Aislinn, JCHS class of 2015, and Samuel, currently a fifth grader at Brandeis Hillel Day School.
+Jacqueline and her husband, Stephen Swire, live in Ross with their children, Aislinn, JCHS class of 2015, and Samuel, class of 2021

 Aaron Parker is a San Francisco native and a former Executive Director of Jewish National Fund, where he helped organize a renewed community commitment to Israel and its development.
 He serves on the board of the Friends of Israel Political Action Committee, writes as an occasional blog for the Times of Israel, and recently completed the Pardes Summer Program in Jerusalem.
 Prior to his Jewish communal career, he worked in real estate as a broker and developer, and served on the Sausalito Historic Landmarks Board.
 He studied psychology at UCLA, UC Santa Cruz, and Harvard, and lives in Marin with his two kids, where he is a member of Congregation Kol Shofar in Tiburon.